gauravbhaskar84/nodejstest/README.md

 This will upgrade the app to te newest verison we can access the result in the similar manner, `while true; do curl https://xyz.appledesign.co; done`.

-O/P of now will grdually be like below:
+O/P will grdually be like below, we will notice that, how kubernetes smartly replaces the Pods from version 1 to version 2.

 `This is version 2 running in pod <pod's hostname>`